This step is closely tied to Step 6: Assess the Quality. Parts of these steps are intertwined or simultaneous.

 Systematic reviews collect data from studies, not publications.
 If the same study is represented in multiple publications, determine which one is the most up-to-date or complete, and use that report to extract the data of interest.

 If a publication does not include the necessary information, contact the authors to see if they can provide it.
-If they can not, or if they do not reply, list this as a reason for exclusion.
+If they cannot, or if they do not reply, list this as a reason for exclusion.

 Learn more about data collection from the Cochrane Handbook and the Institute of Medicine of the National Academies.